GemTalk/Sparkle/Documentation/SparkleInstall.md

     `cd *gitRepositoryDir*/Sparkle/src-gs`

-3. Edit `loginSystemUser.topaz` to have the correct Stone name, and the password for SystemUser is set for your Stone.
+3. Edit `loginSystemUser.topaz` to have the correct Stone name and password for SystemUser.
 4. execute the installation script:

     `./bootstrapSparkle.sh`